+Inverse of a matrix by adjoint method, Cramer's rule,

+(iii) To study Gram-Schmidt orthogonalization process in an inner product space.

+Unit I: Linear Transformations and Matrices Lectures)

-Inverse of a matrix by adjoint method, Cramer's rule, (iii) To study Gram-Schmidt orthogonalization process in an inner its inverse.
-Any n-dimensional real vector space is isomorphic to RMatrix of sum, scalar multiple, composite and inverse of Linear transformationsn, Sum and scalar multiple of a linear.
+1. Review of linear transformations and matrix associated with a linear transformation: Kernel and image of a linear transformation, Rank- Nullity theorem (with proof), Linear isomorphisms and its inverse.
+Any n-dimensional real vector space is isomorphic to RMatrix of sum, scalar multiple, composite and inverse of Linear transformations, Sum and scalar multiple of a linear.

-Unit I: Linear Transformations and Matrices (15 Lectures)

-1. Review of linear transformations and matrix associated with a linear transformation: Kernel and image of a linear transformation, Rank- Nullity theorem (with proof), Linear isomorphisms and transformation, space L(U,V) of Linear transformation from U to V where U and V are finite dimensional vector spaces over R, the dual space V\, linear functional, linear operator.
+transformation, space L(U,V) of Linear transformation from U to V where U and V are finite dimensional vector spaces over R, the dual space $V^$ , linear functional, linear operator.

-2. Elementary row operations, elementary matrices, elementary matrices are invertible and an invertible matrix is a product of elementary matrices.

-3. Row space, column space of an $m \times n$ matrix, row rank and column rank of a matrix, Equivalence of the row and the column rank, Invariance of rank upon elementary row or column operations.

-4. Equivalence of rank of an $m \times n$ matrix and rank of the linear transformation LA: R $^{n \rightarrow} R^m \quad L_A(X) = AX$ where A is an $m \times n$ matrix.
-The dimension of solution space of the system of linear equation AX = O equals n-rank(A).

-5. The solutions of non - homogeneous systems of linear equations represented by AX = B, Existence of a solution when rank(A)= rank(A, B).
+- 2. Elementary row operations, elementary matrices, elementary matrices are invertible and an invertible matrix is a product of elementary matrices. - 3.
+Row space, column space of an $m \times n$ matrix, row rank and column rank of a matrix, Equivalence of the row and the column rank, Invariance of rank upon elementary row or column operations. - 4.
+Equivalence of rank of an $m \times n$ matrix and rank of the linear transformation $L_A$ : $R^{n \to R^m}$ $L_A(X) = AX$ where A is an $m \times n$ matrix.
+The dimension of solution space of the system of linear equation AX = O equals n-rank(A). - 5.
+The solutions of non homogeneous systems of linear equations represented by AX = B, Existence of a solution when rank(A) = rank(A, B).
 The general solution of the system is the sum of a particular solution of the system and the solution of the associated homogeneous system.